Restoring the Chihuahuan Desert Grasslands

 Our approach includes deploying Private Lands Specialists to engage landowners in the Valles Centrales and provide technical support and services for the implementation of grassland conservation projects on private and communal lands.
 These specialists conduct outreach to raise awareness and interest in grassland birds and their habitat needs, and work directly with landowners to engage them in on-the-ground restoration projects on their lands.
 Conservation agreements are established between interested landowners and Pronatura Noreste.
 These agreements facilitate communication with the landowners, and lead to the development of ranch management plans.
-Through the establishment of a habitat conservation fund, ABC and PNE make funding available to the ranchers for the implementation of the new ranch plans and installation of infrastructure such as fencing and water tanks, required.
+Through the establishment of a habitat conservation fund, ABC and PNE make funding available to the ranchers for the implementation of the new ranch plans and installation of infrastructure such as fencing and water tanks.
 The habitat fund also leverages additional resources from Mexican federal assistance programs and other grant programs.

 American Bird Conservancy is working closely with Pronatura Noreste on this project.
 We have been working together to design, implement and finance this project.